lyokato/udpbench/README.md

-## UDP echo server/client for throughput benchmarking
+## UDP echo server/client example just for throughput benchmarking

 This code works on Linux server.